-Backend: Python
+Back-end: Python

-Python s a dynamic programming language renowned for its versatility across applications.
+Python is a dynamic programming language renowned for its versatility across various applications.
 Its readability, characterized by a clear and intuitive syntax, facilitates easier comprehension and maintenance of code.
 Moreover, Python's full modularity allows developers to organize and structure their programs efficiently, enhancing scalability and maintainability.
-Additionally, Python offers a rich ecosystem of libraries and extension capabilities, providing access to tools and functionalities to . (python.org).
+Additionally, Python offers a rich ecosystem of libraries and extension capabilities, providing access to many tools and functionalities to streamline development processes further and expand the language's capabilities. (python.org).

-.
-Additionally, Python boasts scalability as a notable feature. means that a program built with Python can maintain its structure seamlessly, even as it transitions from a simple application to a comprehensive corporate program (Whitman, 2021).
+Python uses an interpreter to execute the final code, like many other programming languages.
+Additionally, Python boasts scalability as a notable feature.
+Scalability means that a program built with Python can maintain its structure seamlessly, even as it transitions from a simple application to a comprehensive corporate program (Whitman, 2021).

 Python is favored in web development due to its abundance of frameworks like Django and Flask, which streamline development.
 Its simplicity and readability reduce coding time and debugging efforts.
 Additionally, Python's extensive library and compatibility with other technologies make it an efficient choice for building robust web applications.

 Flask, recognized as a lightweight micro-framework developed using Python, serves as a highly practical tool for crafting web applications.
-Its lightweight nature ensures minimal overhead, making it particularly suitable for projects w.
+Its lightweight nature ensures minimal overhead, making it particularly suitable for projects with paramount efficiency and simplicity.
 Despite its simplicity, Flask offers a versatile set of features that can accommodate the needs of both small-scale and more complex applications.
-Its intuitive design allows developers to its robust scalability ensures it can effectively handle the demands of larger and more intricate projects as they grow (palletsprojects.com).
+Its intuitive design allows developers to start building web applications quickly.
+At the same time, its robust scalability ensures it can effectively handle the demands of larger and more intricate projects as they grow (palletsprojects.com).

 The researchers aimed to gain essential coding skills for machine learning and thus sought a programming language and framework with a manageable learning curve.
 Python was chosen for its wealth of available resources.
-Additionally, the research team selected the Flask framework because of its perceived ease of learning and usage its lightweight nature compared to alternative frameworks.
+Additionally, the research team selected the Flask framework because of its perceived ease of learning and usage and its lightweight nature compared to alternative frameworks.